My purpose here is to share my views of significant social and economic influence to familiarize you with its concern.

 After I started eating more vegetarian dishes, my cholesterol and triglycerides came down tremendously.
 My doctor said it must be due to my changed diet.
 I asked him why he doesn’t tell his patients to eat that way when they need to improve their blood counts.

 His frustration was evident when he answered, “Because they don’t listen.
 They find it too difficult and would rather just have me prescribe a medication.”

-I was shocked, and I realized the insurance companies have to pay for this.
+I was shocked too hear his reasoning.
+I realized the insurance companies have to pay for this.
 That’s why the premiums keep going higher.

 A Failed System of Prevention